MarinHure/Blob_Detectron/README.md

 Params:

-    - noeuds: A list of nodes.
+    - nodes: A list of nodes.
     - positions: A dictionary containing the positions (x, y) of each node.
     - listeLiensFinal: A list of node pairs connected by links.